How can I use phrasal verbs more often?

 I understand that phrasal verbs can be very challenging for English students, as there are so many of them and they can also have multiple meanings.
-With these problems in mind we can assist you with learning and understanding them and help you to use them correctly in your spoken English.
+With these problems in mind I can assist you with learning and understanding phrasal verbs and also help you to use them correctly in your spoken English.

-1. Think positively about them.
+TIP #1.
+Think positively about them.

 Having a positive attitude is always important.
 Whether in life or language learning.
 Thinking positively about phrasal verbs will help you to better understand them and stop you from being discouraged and getting confused.

-2. Try to use them often.
+TIP #2.
+Try to use them often.

-3. Keep a look out for them
+TIP #3.
+Keep a look out for them

 Whenever you’re reading or listening to anything in English take note of any interesting ones you find.
 Write them down in a notebook!

 TIP #4.
 Fix them in your mind.

 As you record new phrasal verbs in your notebook, write them down as a complete phrase or sentence.
 This helps you to remember them easier and for them to stick in your memory.

-5. Be aware of their different meanings.
+TIP #5.
+Be aware of their different meanings.